Dan J. Harkey

 The loan is a second trust deed.
 Please let me know whether placing a second lien on the property is allowed.
 The first lien may prohibit placing a junior lien on the property, particularly for commercial properties.

-If the borrower is an individual and has a business, could you obtain three months' bank statements for both the borrower and the company?
+If the Borrower is an individual and has a business, could you obtain three months’ bank statements for both the Borrower and the company?

 The key to having a business and personal account is to figure out the trail of cash flow.
-Sometimes, a written explanation from the borrower is necessary.
+Sometimes, a written explanation from the Borrower is necessary.

 A geo-tracker database should scan all commercial properties to determine whether they or the properties around them may be contaminated.
 Then, download the summary and place it in your digital loan file.